Paradox Museum Entry Ticket, Paris

 Get your booking confirmed instantly

-Explore the world’s largest collection of paradox-based exhibits, featuring optical illusions like "The Vortex," which creates a disorienting spinning effect, and the "Upside Down Room," where gravity seems to defy logic.
+'Paradox Museum Entry Ticket' grants access to the world’s largest collection of paradox-based installations in France.
+Discover illusions like 'The Vortex,' inducing a disorienting spinning effect, and the 'Upside Down Room,' where gravity appears defied.

 Person floating in Zero Gravity room at Paradox Museum Paris.

-Arrive at the museum’s main entrance, where your ticket is validated before you begin exploring.
-Staff are available to guide you through initial steps and explain any special event procedures.
+Begin by arriving at the main entrance for ticket validation.
+Staff are on hand to guide you through any initial steps or special event procedures.

-Home to the world’s largest collection of paradox-based exhibits, this museum has welcomed over 2 million visitors worldwide.
-Designed for all ages, it offers a playful exploration of perception, science, and art.
+This museum, home to the world's largest collection of paradox-based exhibits, has welcomed over 2 million visitors globally.
+Designed for all ages, it provides a playful exploration into perception, science, and art.

-Optical illusions: Interact with 90 unique installations that play with perspective and challenge your understanding of reality, including exhibits like the "Ames Room" and "The Vortex."
+- The exhibit includes 90 optical illusions that challenge your understanding of reality with installations like the "Ames Room" and "The Vortex."

-Hans & Gretel candy shop: Treat yourself to bubble waffles, ice cream, and sweets (purchased separately) to fuel your exploration.
+- Treat yourself to delightful bubble waffles, ice cream, and sweets at Hans & Gretel candy shop (available separately) during your visit.

 Visitors enjoying the Paradox Tunnel at Paradox Museum Paris.